 There's lots more information about astrophotography and stargazing in our print book available from fine bookstores and on-line retailers.
 Click on the book cover to learn more.

 #2 Go for Good Lenses

-Stunning deep-sky images are possible by shooting with nothing more than a DSLR equipped with a wide-angle to moderate telephoto lens, and riding along on a tracking system.
+Stunning deep-sky images are possible by shooting with nothing more than a DSLR or mirrorless camera equipped with a wide-angle to moderate telephoto lens, and riding along on a tracking system.
 As with nightscape photography the best choices are fast, prime lenses.
 I use everything from 8mm fish-eyes to 200mm telephotos, with my 35mm, 50mm, and 135mm lenses personal favourites for framing Milky Way segments, constellations, and rich starfields.
 Low-cost manual lenses will work fine.
-However, the best quality lenses from Nikon, Canon and Sigma (their new “Art” series lenses are superb) will provide tack-sharp images to the corners at all but the widest apertures.
+However, the best quality lenses from Nikon, Canon and Sigma (their “Art” series lenses are superb) will provide tack-sharp images to the corners at all but the widest apertures.

 #3 Start with Trackers

 Before investing heavily in telescopes and elaborate mounts, buy one of the affordable “star trackers” that allow long exposures of wide areas of the sky with lenses up to 135mm telephotos.
 They are simple to set up and run, and allow you to capture far more detail in Milky Way shots than you're can with a fixed camera on a tripod, and at lower, smoother ISO speeds.
 I’ve used the iOptron SkyTracker, Sky-Watcher Star Adventurer and Star Adventurer Mini units (about $300 to $400 each) and can recommend them.
 Be sure to get a solid ball-head for attaching and aiming the camera.
 Even if you go crazy with high-end telescope gear, you’ll always have a use for a portable camera tracker.
 They also work great for capturing deep images of the Milky Way over landscapes.